munificent/craftinginterpreters/book/types-of-values.md

 There's enough complexity that it makes sense to shunt that logic over to a separate function.
 That function always returns a C `bool`, so we can safely wrap the result in a `BOOL_VAL`.
-The function relates to values, so it lives over in the value module:
+The function relates to values, so it lives over in the "value" module:

 ^code values-equal-h (2 before, 1 after)